UMONS-GFA/bdas/README.md

 bdas
 ====

-Application to interact with DAS
+Application to interact with a DAS.

+Warning ! you need to configure a settings.py file to use the codes.